blmayer/tasker/Discovery.md

  - No cookies
  - Simple HTML with clean interface
  - Free for you
- - Delete your account and data at any time
  - No emails
  - No ads
- - I don’t use or sell your data
+ - You control your data
  - Completely open source

 I intend to keep working on it on my free time, but I can’t promise you too much.
 If this software ever get usefull for you please leave your feedback, or consider making a donation, that will be greatly appreciated.